aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 If a machine is worth €10,000 and wears out in 10,000 days it transfers one-thousandth of its value every day.
 The machine continues to take part in the labour process throughout this period but in a way that it is increasingly diminished.

-_'Thus it appears that one factor of the labour process, a means of production, continually enters as a whole into that process, while it only enters in parts into the valorisation process'. _
+_'Thus it appears that one factor of the labour process, a means of production, continually enters as a whole into that process, while it only enters in parts into the valourisation process'. _

 _317_ Surplus value produces value over and above the value contained in the materials productively consumed in the course of the labour process.